Evolvere/api-docs/source/includes/overview/_introduction.md

 - **Components:** a component represents a physical device installed on the site.
 A site can have multiple child components, and components can have multiple children components.
 A component also is associated with timeseries data.

 Data is returned in [JSON](http://en.wikipedia.org/wiki/JSON).

+The source of this documentation is [available publicly on Github](https://github.com/LocusEnergy/api-docs).
+Feel free to contribute by submitting a pull request or [logging an issue](https://github.com/LocusEnergy/api-docs/issues/new).